mortentc/velma/doc/DaphneFromArrow.md

 The `ArrowSchema` struct is responsible for describing the type of content of the `ArrowArray`.
 This is primarily done using the `format`-string field, by using letters to encode type information according to [this](https://arrow.apache.org/docs/format/CDataInterface.html#data-type-description-format-strings) table.
 The possible encodings corresponds to the logical types described in the [Arrow Columnar Format](https://arrow.apache.org/docs/format/Columnar.html#physical-memory-layout).
 This format also describes the necessary information the `ArrowArray` should provide, in addition to the raw data values.

+The `buffers` of the `ArrowArray` contain not only the data of the array, but also information like validity bitmaps and offsets.
+The `buffers` must be structured based on the type of the array, according to [this table](https://arrow.apache.org/docs/format/Columnar.html#buffer-listing-for-each-layout).

 Additionally, both structs need a [callback procedure](https://arrow.apache.org/docs/format/CDataInterface.html#memory-management) to release any `malloc`'ed buffers, as the data is transferred via `memcpy` on the C++ side, so memory on the C side will have to be freed after the transfer is completed.
 The callback procedure should set the `release` of a struct to `NULL` once the release is complete.

 ## Arrow objects representing Daphne objects